 Hybrid surfaces combining electropolymerization and lithography: fabrication and wetting properties

-We present here firstly a novel fabrication method in order to obtain hybrid surfaces consisting of mixed hydrophilic/superhydrophobic properties.
-These surfaces consist in a regular array of hydrophilic pillars (receding contact angle lower than 90°) surrounded by a superhydrophobic thinner layer made by electropolymerization of a fluorinated monomer.
-Secondly, we present the wetting properties of such complex surfaces by determining the advancing (θ_a) and receding (θ_r) contact angles as function of the surface properties.
-Two main parameters were varied: the pillar density (spacing d, from 25 to 45 micrometers corresponding to surface fraction from 21.2 % to 6.5 %) along with the polymer charge (from 0 to 100 mC/cm2).
-Here, we show that for low charges, only the ground surface is covered by hydrophobic polymers.
-For higher charges values, polymerization reaches higher levels on the lateral surfaces of the non-conductive cylindrical pillars eventually up to their top surfaces and covering them for the highest charges.
-This feature gives an additional parameter for the control of such surfaces wettability.
-We show that contact angles (advancing and receding) increase strongly with increased polymer charge above a critical charge value (that is higher for receding angles).
-We also measure that advancing and receding contact angle respectively increase and decrease with increasing pillar density.
-We interpret qualitatively these behaviors, the main point being how important is the impalement (null, partial or total).
+In the current work, we developed a novel method to fabricate hybrid surfaces consisting of mixed hydrophilic/superhydrophobic properties.
+These surfaces specifically consist of a regular array of hydrophilic pillars (displaying a receding contact angle lower than 90°) surrounded by a superhydrophobic thinner layer made via the electropolymerization of a fluorinated monomer.
+Then, we determined the wetting properties of various forms of this complex surface, i.e., displaying different surface properties, by specifically determining their advancing (θa) and receding (θr) contact angles.
+Two main parameters were varied: the pillar density (from 21.2% to 6.5% based on using a spacing d between pillars varying from 25 to 45 micrometers) and the polymer charge density (from 0 to 100 mC cm−2).
+We observed that, for low charge density values, only the ground surface was covered by the hydrophobic polymers; while for higher charge density values, polymerization reached higher levels on the lateral surfaces of the nonconductive cylindrical pillars, eventually up to their top surfaces and covering them for the highest charge densities.
+This feature gave us an additional parameter that we could use to control the surface wettability.
+We also found that contact angles (advancing and receding) increased markedly with increasing polymer charge density above a critical value (which was higher for receding angles).
+And we measured advancing and receding contact angles to, respectively, increase and decrease with increasing pillar density.
+We interpreted qualitatively these behaviors, the main point being the importance of the impalement (null, partial or total).